Quantum Optics Fundamentals

 Heisenberg Uncertainty

-Position and momentum cannot simultaneously have precise values.
-Fundamental limit of all quantum measurement.
+Position and momentum cannot simultaneously be exactly known.
+Fundamental limit in all quantum systems.

 |Φ+⟩=(|HH⟩+|VV⟩)/√2